Shape-Preserving Prediction for Stationary Functional Time Series: Simulations

 \subsubsection{Simulation of amplitude function}

-Amplitude functions were generated with the same seven $B$-splines, where the scores of the third and the fifth basis splines were significantly larger than those of the other basis splines.
+Amplitude functions were simulated with the same 7 $B$-splines, where the scores of the third and the fifth B-splines are significantly larger than those of the other $B$-splines.
 Thus all curves have the same two-peak pattern.
-The two pronounced scores jointly follow a VAR($1$) process with switching coefficient matrix, and the amplitude functions were obtained by the basis expansion
+The two pronounced scores jointly follow a VAR($1$) process with varying coefficient matrix, and the amplitude functions were obtained by the basis expansion $a_n(t)=\sum\limits_{j=1}^7\zeta_{nj}B_j(t).$ The VAR($1$) process has $4$ coefficient matrices specified below